This policy is outlined as follows:

 IV: Student Conduct Authority

-- Authority: The Vice President for Student Affairs is vested with the administrative responsibility for the establishment and enforcement of policies governing student conduct and disciplinary action by the President of the University.
+- Authority: The Vice President for Student Life is vested with the administrative responsibility for the establishment and enforcement of policies governing student conduct and disciplinary action by the President of the University.
 The Vice President has, in turn, delegated considerable authority to the Dean of Students.
 The Dean of Students authorizes individuals to be trained and act as Student Conduct Administrators to efficiently and effectively administer the student conduct process.

 Merit: Complaints will not be forwarded for a hearing unless there is reasonable cause to believe a policy has been violated.
 Reasonable cause is defined as credible information to support each element of the offense.